You’re all set to watch a video, but then this appears “The content isn’t available in your country.”

 Copyrights & Licenses

-Certain licensing agreements don’t allow you to distribute your digital content in some geographical locations, which can be cities, counties, states or entire countries.
-In this case, you want to geoblock your digital content to avoid breaching any licensing regulations and copyright laws.
+Certain licensing agreements don’t allow you to distribute your digital content in some geographical locations, cities, counties, states, or entire countries.
+In this case, you want to geo-block your digital content to avoid breaching any licensing regulations and copyright laws.

-Another reason companies and websites geoblock their digital assets is because of the data privacy laws, particularly the EU’s General Data Protection Regulation (GDPR).
+Another reason companies and websites geo-block their digital assets are because of the data privacy laws, particularly the EU’s General Data Protection Regulation (GDPR).
 EU has very stringent data privacy laws that they are not shy about enforcing.
 Many companies find themselves fined by the EU for not complying with one or more of the data privacy clauses of GDPR.

 Target Market & Audience

-Some companies choose to restrict access to their digital assets to certain geographical locations because they represent the company’s target market/audience.
+Some companies choose to restrict access to their digital assets to specific geographical locations because they represent the company’s target market/audience.
 This may not seem like such a big deal.
 What’s the harm in letting people access your content even if they’re not your target audience?

 They probably won’t be interested anyway.
 When you’re purchasing a video streaming platform, like VIDIZMO, you’re paying for the delivery and the bandwidth as well, and catering to viewers that aren’t even your target means you’ll be wasting those valuable content delivery resources.

 Internal Content Use

 For example, if you use videos for internal training and onboarding, you will only want them to be accessed within your office(s).
-This makes sense especially if you operate globally with multiple offices worldwide.
+This makes sense, primarily if you operate globally with multiple offices worldwide.

 Now, I know what you’re thinking.
 Content intended for internal use can only be accessed through credentials and passwords, right?
-So why geo fence it?
-You can never overdo it with security and geo restricting your internal content to within your company’s geography adds an added layer of security to your content.
+So why geo-fence it?
+You can never overdo it with security, and geo restricting your internal content to within your company’s geography adds an added layer of security to your content.

-Geoblocking & VIDIZMO
+Geo IP Blocking & VIDIZMO

 We’ve established that there are reasons that you don’t want certain digital assets to be globally accessible.
 You want to restrict access to your videos, images and documents based on geographical locations.
 Geoblocking is the way to do that.

-VIDIZMO geoblocks your digital media through a subnet of IP addresses.
-Every computer is recognized by its unique IP address which is assigned to the computer by the local Internet Service Provider (ISP), effectively tying your IP address to your physical location.
+VIDIZMO geo-blocks your digital media through a subnet of IP addresses.
+Every computer is recognized by its unique IP address, which is assigned to the computer by the local Internet Service Provider (ISP), effectively tying your IP address to your physical location.

-VIDIZMO has a comprehensive block list of IP addresses that represents global locations, but you can also add more to the list as private locations.
+VIDIZMO has a comprehensive block list of IP addresses representing global locations, but you can also add more to the list as private locations.

-For example, if you are sharing your videos publicly across the world but you want to avoid fines by the EU, you would want to exclude EU from accessing your content.
-On the other hand, if you’re sharing recordings of meetings between regional heads, you would only want to share them regional head offices.
+For example, if you share your videos publicly across the world but want to avoid fines by the EU, you would like to exclude the EU from accessing your content.
+On the other hand, if you’re sharing recordings of meetings between regional heads, you would only want to share them with regional head offices.

-You would the content to be accessible only to your target market and audience to avoid unnecessary infrastructure burden and bandwidth crunch.
+You would also want to avoid transgressions of certain countries’ specific privacy laws, most notably the EU’s GDPR.
+You would need the content to be accessible only to your target market and audience to avoid unnecessary infrastructure burden and bandwidth crunch.

-Finally, your digital content is for internal use and you don’t want it to be accessible beyond your company’s geography.
+Finally, your digital content is for internal use, and you don’t want it to be accessible beyond your company’s geography.
 This is specifically a geo fencing use case.